AKATorresXu/SmartWaterControler/README.md

 # SmartWaterControler
-This project must only uses by TorresXU for Study.Please do not use it foe any business use.
+This project must only uses by TorresXU for Study.Please do not use it for any business use.